 Yesterday there was a fair bit of twittering about a map that was ‘doing the rounds’.
 The map shows where 50% of the GDP of the US comes from geographically.
-I came across it via a tweet from Ian Sefferman.
-The creator of the map appears to be a user on Reddit named ‘atrubetskoy’ with the source data coming from this horrible report.
+I came across it via a tweet from Ian Sefferman, based on a map created by a user on Reddit named ‘atrubetskoy’.

 Given the discussions that ensued (storified below) I felt a need to offer a contrarian view to the largely critical or indifferent opinions aired.